top of page

 If you'll remember last month, I found out last minute that an editor I like would be available for critiques as part of Kids Comics Unite Pitchfest 2026.
 You can check out the journey of putting together my pitch packet here, in my previous blog.

 I had 20 minutes to talk with this industry professional, who I'll call Andrew here.
 Andrew was a kind guy with nothing but enthusiasm for Strandlands.
 He opened with his own thoughts overall about the first ten pages of my hard work.
 He felt the work was strong, especially in the departments of writing, paneling, theming, and characters.
-Andrew said the conversation between my two main characters felt natural, and that the world was especially interesting to him.
+Andrew said the dialogue between my two main characters felt natural, and that the world was especially interesting to him.

 Andrew even said that the written synopsis and my personal explanation for why I'm making Strandlands was great.
 He had no notes for the pitch itself, and said it was clearly written.